Skip to main content

 Tools are functions that Process Copilot can call to complete a task.
 Each tool has its own tool arguments and those arguments will differ between tools.

-For most tools, you can instantiate (aka activate) them in your Process Copilot configuration without any arguments.
+For most tools, you can activate them in your Process Copilot configuration without any arguments.
 When you do this, the arguments are filled out by the LLM based on what the user asked and the context from the system prompt.

 Warning